 Real teacher review: “I used this in my third grade classroom for a project.
-Each student made one, they were really easy, and looked great when finished.
+Each student made one, and they were really easy and looked great when finished.
 Note they do take a few days to dry, though.“

 Marbling paint is a unique experience that many kids will love.
 Colorful pigments are used to “draw” patterns on water and get transferred to a surface with strong water absorption, such as paper, wood, cloth, and even plaster!

 Real review: “A very fun activity for kids and adults.
 Less mess than acrylic pouring.
 Wish there was more paper included.
 Tips for the solution: Use hands to melt it, and then it’s ready.
 You don’t need to wait for 12 hours.”

 Buy it: Marbling Paint Art on Amazon

 Best Art Gifts for Kids Ages 11–13

 This inexpensive kit will provide your young artist with all the professional tools they need to make simple sketches or elaborate drawings.